xieyuheng/inner/src/prosa/implementation-patterns.md

 ## Simplicity with record type

+2020-11-14

 We use record type intead of class and object, this greatly simplified our solutions.

 Because we do not have to think about all the concepts of object oriented programming any more.

+## Do not use field as implicit parameter

+> Helper: helper fields hold references to objects used by many of an object's methods.
+> If an object is passed as a parameter to many methods,
+> consider replacing the parameter with a helper field set in the complete constructor.

+The above is an anti-pattern, we should always use parameter to pass this kind of values.